hurbOS/hurbOS/README.md

 ## About Us:
 Just a couple of guys that want to write a \*nix like OS from scratch.

+## Ultimate Goal:
+A secure, stable OS that that can actually be used as a computer

 ## Roadmap
 - [x] Get a bootable helloworld OS (On its own branch)
 - [ ] Get some standard headers